nikarichardson/CSCI393/dungeon/README.md

 Adapted from <a href="https://github.com/dylanmc/SQLiteDungeon">Dylan's Dungeon</a> code from Spring 2019 Operating systems.
 Written in Python with SQLite3 as back-end.
 Image on right from RPG Maker VX with my character sprite in a designed dungeon map.
 This dungeon has rooms and exits.
 You can <i>spawn</i> a monster, <i>place</i>  loot, <i>take</i>  loot, and engage in combat with the monsters inside the dungeon.
 Users with a shovel in their inventory can <i>dig</i>  rooms.

-`Monster:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, slime, snake, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost, fairy, dragon `Loot:` plain-chest,golden-chest,steel-chest,mini-chest,mana-crystal,pick-axe,potion,book,tome,ring,shovel  `Weapons:` sword,pick-axe, bow
+`Monster:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, slime, snake, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost, fairy, dragon `Loot:` plain-chest,golden-chest,steel-chest,mini-chest,mana-crystal,pick-axe,potion,book,tome,ring,shovel,herb,shield `Weapons:` sword,pick-axe,bow,dagger,spear,claw,crossbow `Classes:` hero, warrior, mage, priest `Skills:` attack,guard,double-attack,triple-attack,heal `States:` knockout,rage,confusion,sleep,immortal,blind,rage,normal,dead

-The currently populated tables are `rooms` and `exits`.
-The schema for these tables are:

-`CREATE TABLE rooms (id INTEGER PRIMARY KEY AUTOINCREMENT, short_desc TEXT, florid_desc TEXT)`

-Each room has a primary key,

-  * a *florid description*, which is the description you first see when entering a room (or when you use the `look` command)
-  * a *brief description* which is the description you see on subsequent visits to a room

-`CREATE TABLE exits (from_room INTEGER, to_room INTEGER, dir TEXT)`

 Rooms are connected to each other by exits.
 An exit from a room has a direction, which can be any single word, but should be something that sounds like a direction (e.g., north, south, up, down, northeast, etc.).

-The exits are uni-directional - so to connect two rooms via exits requires two entries in the database.
-For example, if room2 is east of room1, there would be a from_room = 1, to_room = 2, dir = "east" link, and most often, that would correspond to another entry in the table with from_room = 2, to_room = 1, dir = "west".
-When a user digs a tunnel between rooms, they supply labels for both directions, forward and back.
+Exits are uni-directional.

+A player has a collection of stats: a weapon, an armor item of choice, a health parameter (mana),a state, and a class.
+If the player loses all her mana she will not be able to move around the dungeon anymore.
+The default class is `hero`.
+You can only change your class by finding certain items.

+Combat is simple: the player has an *attack-power* (ATP) level and a *defend-power* (DEF) level.
+You can increase either one through combat experience or by gaining items in the rooms.

 --------